Member of the International Academic Advisory Committee, United States Studies Centre

 Western is the author of Between Class and Market, a study of labour unions in Western Europe and North America.
 His second book, Punishment and Inequality in America, which studies the growth of the US penal system over the last three decades, was the winner of the Michael Hindelang Award for outstanding scholarship from the American Society of Criminology and the Albert J. Reiss Award from the Crime, Law and Deviance section of the American Sociological Association.

 Western is a former Jean Monnet Fellow at the European University Institute, a Russell Sage Foundation Visiting Scholar, and a Guggenheim Fellow.
-He was elected to the American Academy of Arts and Sciences in 2007 and currently chairs an American Academy committee examining the challenge of mass incarceration.
+He was elected to the American Academy of Arts and Sciences in 2007.

 Why are racial disparities in the justice system so pronounced in two countries with such distinctive racial histories?
 Following a year in which revelations of abuse in Australia’s juvenile detention system provoked a...